TardivoJP/pyWaifu/readme.md

 ```
 Make sure to copy the .ico file from the resources folder.

+## Compatibility

+pyWaifu currently only runs on the windows operating system, since PyInstaller is not a cross-compiler.
+I am looking into cx_Freeze and PyOxidizer for the possibility of cross platform releases.

 ## Additional credit

 Art - [Mungujakisa Edmond](https://www.vecteezy.com/members/mungujakisa) from [Vecteezy](https://www.vecteezy.com) for the .svg button icons used in the custom video player module.